QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Risky Witches.md

 Task Force 1743, Irregular Security (ISEC) is a unit classified as top secret, known by name only to all but a select handful of high ranking individuals.
 Their influence is global, and as such their numbers are impossible to ascertain.
 They operate in the shadows, outside of international law, and always accomplish their mission no matter the cost.
 Nothing is off limits for them.

-Task Force 5555, "Party Regiment" is an all weather, day and night shock unit comprised of the pinnacle of the elite, trained for absolute superiority both on the ground and in the air, led personally by Freya and the [Incarnations](../Concepts/Incarnations).
+Task Force 5555, "Party Regiment" is an all weather, day and night shock unit comprised of the pinnacle of the elite, trained for absolute superiority both on the ground and in the air, led personally by Freya and the [[../Concepts/Incarnations|Incarnations]].
 While the unit is technically classified to prevent vital information from leaking, the name and strength of this unit is well known to all of the Risky Witches and is a huge morale booster.
 Part of the nickname comes from that fact, as simply hearing that the unit is joining the battle causes effective allied strength to surge.
 The other reason for the nickname is from the extreme freedom enjoyed within this unit, leading to a lot of highly unprofessional activity, like frequent wild parties.

 They have their own dedicated armory and a large, extremely varied aircraft inventory, all sporting distinctive paint jobs, and none of which is counted in their official statistics.
-They number 328 personnel, and all but three of them have both [alignment](../Concepts/Alignment) and attunement.
-The exceptions are Garm and Kuhai, who lack alignment, and [Nikolai Anatolyevich Litvyak](Nikolai%20Anatolyevich%20Litvyak), who lacks both abilities.
+They number 328 personnel, and all but three of them have both [[../Concepts/Alignment|alignment]] and attunement.
+The exceptions are Garm and Kuhai, who lack alignment, and [[Nikolai Anatolyevich Litvyak]], who lacks both abilities.

 ### Non-combatants